 Chef of the Year has fostered some of Sweden’s most successful chefs, among others the winner of Bocuse d’Or Europe 2014 – Tommy Myllymäki.
 The interest in the Swedish food scene is growing both in Sweden and internationally.
 When the competition started there where only a handful of top class restaurants in Sweden and very little interest internationally.
 Today Sweden has a growing number of one and two Michelin star restaurants, is a driving force in the Nordic cuisine and is generating interest as a culinary nation from all over the world.

-Chef of the Year is a competition for chefs, by chefs.
-The winner becomes a member of the Association Chef of the Year (Föreningen Årets Kock).
+Chef of the Year is a competition for chefs, organized by Årets Kock AB.
 Swedish chefs can apply, no matter where in the world they are working at the time.
-There are two semi-finals in the late autumn and the winning chef from each semi-final is directly qualified for the final.
-Eight finalists are presented in December and so is the competition assignments for the final.
+There are two semi-finals during spring.
+Eight finalists are presented in June and so is the competition assignments for the final.

 The Final, is more than anything, an event and a meeting place for professionals in the restaurant and food business.
 It is where chefs, producers and politicians meet.
 Students and teachers from restaurant and cooking schools from all over Sweden visit the competition to learn and get inspired.
 On the days of the final there can be as many as 4000 spectators present to support their favourite finalist and take part of the exhibition of sponsors and industry news.

-The jury is made up of some of Sweden’s most successful and influential chefs, prominent politicians and leading representatives from the food industry.
-Internationally renowned chefs are invited to judge.
-For example: Rene Redzepi from Noma in Copenhagen and Clare Smyth from Restaurant Gordon Ramsay have both been guest judges.
-Chairman of the jury is chef Fredrik Eriksson, one of the first to win Chef of the Year, back in 1987.
+The jury consists of some of Swedens’s top chefs and even internationally renowned chefs are invited to judge.
+For example: Elena Arzak from Arzak in San Sebastián, Rene Redzepi from Noma in Copenhagen and Clare Smyth from Restaurant Gordon Ramsay have both been guest judges.
+Chairman of the jury is chef Tommy Myllymäki, who won Chef of the Year, back in 2007.
 Karin Fransson of Restaurant Borgholm, has been a part of the jury for many years and she emphasizes how important it is for the members of the jury to be well prepared, almost as important as for the competitors.